SAP-archive/teched2020-DEV161/exercises/ex3/README.md

 9. Click *Next*.

 8. For *Floorplan Customization*, select the following, and click *Next*.
+    >You can start typing the value to filter the list of options.

     | Step | Parameter | Value |
     |:-----|:----------|:------|